Sipapu’s Safety Program & Mountain Policies

 - be trained and utilized for a specific disability approved by ADA regulations.

 Use of miniature horses as service animals must meet the standards set forth by the American Miniature Horse Association.
 Specifically, miniature horses may not exceed thirty four (34) inches at the withers measured at the last mane hairs.
 Certain areas within buildings on the resort property may be restricted from use of miniature horses due to weight, size, or other safety considerations associated within each location.

-Any violation of this policy may involve suspension of your skiing or snowboarding privileges, or the revocation of your season pass, as well as confiscation of any drone equipment, and may subject violators to any damages, including, but not limited to, damages for violations of privacy and/or physical or personal injuries or property damage, as well as regulatory fines and legal fees.
+Violations of this policy may involve suspension of your skiing or snowboarding privileges, or the revocation of your season pass, as well as confiscation of any drone equipment.
+Violators may be subject to any damages including but not limited to damages for violations of privacy and/or physical or personal injuries or property damage, as well as regulatory fines and legal fees.

 - Drink plenty of non-alcoholic liquids.
 Your body’s tendency to dehydrate is greater at higher altitudes.

 - Protect your skin from the effects of the sun and keep in mind that the snow reflects the sun’s rays.
 Wear sunscreen rated at least 30 SPF or higher.
 Ultra-Violet rays are more severe at higher elevations.

 - Wear eye protection such as sunglasses or goggles.
 These should filter both UVA and UVB rays and be rated at 90%.
 Eyes can sunburn just like your skin.